Why we love them

 - Can be made ahead: Want some overnight cinnamon rolls?
 Yes, you can make these the day before or even freeze ahead of time then bake when you want them.

-A little bit gooey and oh so good, these cinnamon rolls are filled with blueberry jam and oozing with blueberry glaze and are an absolute blueberry lovers dream.
+A little bit gooey and oh so good, these blueberry sweet rolls are filled with blueberry jam and oozing with blueberry glaze and are an absolute blueberry lovers dream.

 Just 11 ingredients are all you need for this super special sweet brunch treat.